vladadev/freshshop/README.md

       <li>That means insert, update and delete data about products, categories, users, and messages received through contact form</li>
     </ul>
   </li>
-  <li>Users with out admin priviledges can edit only their profile information(change Name, Last name, Password and E-mail), aswell as do everyting else that's left</li>
+  <li>Users with out admin privileges can edit only their profile information(change Name, Last name, Password and E-mail), aswell as do everyting else that's left</li>
 </ul>
 <p>PhpMyAdmin datadabse is in freshshop.sql file.</p>
 <p>Contact me for Admin account info.</p>